 There are so many things that puppies get tail-waggy for, but the clanking of their food bowl and crinkling of food bags are both near the top of that list.
 For your growing puppy, a raw diet for dogs is great for all stages of life (read more on that here), so here are our top picks for new puppy food:

-- Mini Nibs Freeze-Dried Grain Free Dog Food: Available in beef, chicken, duck, rabbit, salmon and turkey, these mini nibs offer the essential diet your puppy needs in a package that’s easy for you to serve and them to enjoy.
-Because they’re crunchy, they’re a great choice for pups transitioning from a shelter or potentially kibble-based diet.
+• Mini Nibs Freeze-Dried Grain Free Dog Food: Available in beef, chicken, duck, rabbit, salmon, and turkey, these mini nibs offer the essential diet your puppy needs in a package that’s easy for you to serve and them to enjoy.

 3. Collar

-Your puppy’s collar is an essential as it holds a leash and ID tag.
+Your puppy’s collar is essential as it holds a leash and ID tag.
 We suggest something reflective and wide to provide the utmost security and comfort.
-And, of course, it should be representative of their personality!
+And, of course, it should be representative of their personality.

 4. Leash